This page has information for all hospitality businesses, including:

 The VCGLR has implemented a streamlined process to ensure licensed venues can be swiftly provided with a Temporary Limited Licence.
 The VCGLR will endeavour to process applications within three days.
 This will help to fast-track businesses’ ability to offer outdoor dining.

-No. If you hold a general or late night (general) liquor licence, you do not need to apply for a Temporary Limited Licence because you can already supply liquor in outdoor areas (being footpaths or kerbside areas) under your existing licence.
+No. If you hold a general or late night (general) liquor licence, you do not need to apply for a Temporary Limited Licence.
+You can already supply liquor in outdoor areas (for example, footpaths or kerbside areas) under your existing licence.
 All use of outdoor areas is subject to you complying with the council’s local laws and/or planning requirements.
-Visit the .

-Venues may continue to use their cutlery, crockery and beverage containers with appropriate hygiene, cleaning and sanitation processes in place.
+Venues may continue to use their cutlery, crockery and beverage containers with appropriate hygiene, cleaning and disinfection processes in place.

 Disposable serving ware is not required.

 The number of condiments available on tables should be minimised where possible.
-Where they are offered, they should be cleaned after each group of patrons.
-This includes items like sugar, salt, pepper and water jugs.
-If provided, condiments should be disinfected between uses and jugs of water should be properly cleaned before reuse.
-Reusable cups or glasses should be offered with water jugs where possible.
+Where they are offered, they must be cleaned and disinfected after each group of patrons.
+This includes items like sugar, salt, pepper, water jugs, reusable cups and glasses.

-Yes, businesses can accept reusable cups.
-Some cafés are also adopting a ‘contactless pour’ technique which means that the only person to touch the reusable cup is the person who brought it into the café.
+Yes.
+The ‘contactless pour’ technique means that the only person to touch the reusable cup is the person who brought it into the cafe.

-- Customers place their clean reusable cup onto the counter or tray without the lid.
+- customers placing their clean reusable cup onto the counter or tray without the lid

-- The beverage is made in an in-house vessel and poured into the customer’s cup without touching it.
+- the beverage being made in an in-house vessel and poured into the customer’s cup without touching it

-- The customer places the lid on their reusable cup.
+- the customer placing the lid on their reusable cup.

 ‘Swap and go’ schemes for reusable containers or packaging can be used with appropriate hygiene, cleaning and sanitation processes in place.
 Returned containers must be cleaned prior to reuse.

-Shisha smoking is not recommended in the context of the coronavirus (COVID-19) due to the risk to lung health and risk of transmission of coronavirus (COVID-19).
+- Shisha smoking is not recommended in the context of COVID-19 due to the risk to lung health and risk of transmission of COVID-19.